Botany Bay Plantation Wildlife Management Area: Other historic sites

-Twenty-one registered historic sites lie on Botany Bay Plantation WMA, including the remains of the Sea Cloud plantation house, the chimney of a slave house, and a beehive-shaped brick well originally built to provide water for the Sea Cloud slaves.
+Twenty-one registered historic sites lie on Botany Bay Heritage Preserve & WMA, including the remains of the Sea Cloud plantation house, the chimney of a slave house, and a beehive-shaped brick well originally built to provide water for the Sea Cloud slaves.

 The Fig Island Shell Rings, with an age estimated at 3000–5000 years, are on the property; they are listed in the National Register of Historic Places.

 Wildlife and habitat

-Botany Bay Plantation WMA includes a variety of habitats: 2500 acre of marine and estuarine wetlands, including 2 mi of beachfront used for nesting by endangered loggerhead sea turtles and least terns; 1847 acre of upland, consisting chiefly of mixed pine-hardwood forest; and 283 acre of agricultural fields, managed for dove hunting and as food plots for wildlife.
+Botany Bay HP * WMA includes a variety of habitats: 2500 acre of marine and estuarine wetlands, including 2 mi of beachfront used for nesting by endangered loggerhead sea turtles and least terns; 1847 acre of upland, consisting chiefly of mixed pine-hardwood forest; and 283 acre of agricultural fields, managed for dove hunting and as food plots for wildlife.
 A set of dikes creates freshwater and brackish ponds.